drupol/not-a-number.io/_posts/dev/2019-02-21-php-composition-and-inheritance.md

 }
 ```

 Then, that's it !
-It's up to you now to implements some kind of proxy methods.
+You'll be able to use methods from objects `Foo` and `Bar` in your own custom class, and expose some
+of them if needed.

 That said, inheritance is not something to throw away.

 Inheritance is something to use, but keep in mind that if you want an ultimate flexibility, composing your classes
 with dependency injection mechanism is the key.

+You might end-up writing more code but in the end, you'll have a better control on your classes and what to expose or
+not to the public.